bryopsida/the-watcher/README.md

 | helm:test          | Run the packaged tests (postman) for the helm release               |
 | test               | Run the unit tests                                                  |

-## How to use published chart
+## How to deplpy

-First add the repo `helm repo add nestjs-starter  https://bryopsida.github.io/nestjs-starter/`, then fetch updates `helm repo update`, and finally, install with `helm upgrade --install starter nestjs-starter/nestjs-starter --wait`.
+First add the repo `helm repo add the-watcher https://bryopsida.github.io/the-watcher/`, then fetch updates `helm repo update`, and finally, install with `helm upgrade --install the-watcher the-watcher/the-watcher --wait`.